vasatjos/dotfiles/README.md

 # Prerequisites

 - Have Hack Nerd Font installed
 - Have Alacritty installed
-- Have Oh My Zsh installed
 - Have Tmux installed
 - Have Neovim installed
+- Have autojump, fzf, fd and ripgrep installed